MSc in Surgical Science and Practice

 The Master's in Surgical Science and Practice is organised around six compulsory modules, plus a work-based research project and dissertation.
 The programme is normally completed in two to three years.
 Students are full members of the University of Oxford and are matriculated as members of an Oxford college.

-The course features a significant component of online and distance learning, as well as one week of intensive teaching.
-This teaching will be delivered in-person, in Oxford, with the exception of Practice of Evidence-Based Health Care which will deliver it’s teaching online.
+The course features a significant component of online, distance learning, as well as one residential week of intensive teaching delivered in-person, in Oxford, with the exception of Practice of Evidence-Based Health Care, which will be delivered online.

 Modules

-Each module takes place once a year, giving students the opportunity to individualise their patterns of study.
-Taught by global experts, the modules in this programme can also be taken as individual stand-alone courses.
+Each module takes place once a year and may be taken in any order.
+This gives students the opportunity to individualise their patterns of study.
+Taught by experts in their field, the modules in this programme can also be taken as individual stand-alone courses.

-Please note the module links will take you to this academic years running of the module (so the dates will be for the current year):
+Please note the module links below will take you to the current academic year:

 Teaching methods

-The five class-based modules include a period of preparatory study, a week of intensive face-to-face lectures and tutorials, followed by a period for assignment work.
-Attendance at modules is a requirement for study.
-Some non-classroom activities are provided at facilities elsewhere in the University, including surgical simulators and operating theatres on the University's hospital sites.
+The five class-based modules include: a period of preparatory study (approx. 4 weeks), a week of intensive face-to-face lectures and tutorials, followed by a period for assignment work (approx. 6 weeks).
+Attendance at modules is a requirement.
+Some non-classroom activities are provided at facilities elsewhere in the University, such as surgical simulators and operating theatres on the University's hospital sites.
 The course includes taught material on research skills.

-A virtual learning environment (VLE) provides extensive support between modules.
+A virtual learning environment (VLE) provides extensive support and resources between modules.

 Course aims